-The mind…it works in mysterious ways and influences 98% of the decisions we make in our daily lives, when really we should be making 99.9% of our decisions with the heart instead.
-How many times have you said, done, or had something said to you, harmless or not, get the best of your mind causing you to get all worked up only to lead you to paranoia or irrational decision making?
+The mind…it works in mysterious ways and influences the majority of the decisions we make in our daily lives.
+However, we should really be making a large, if not larger, portion of our decisions with the heart instead.
+How many times have you let something said to you, harmless or not, get the best of your mind, causing you to get worked up and lead you to make irrational decisions?

-I know I have…we’re all guilty of doing this at least once in our lives, and we all know how mentally draining this can be because, after getting all worked up, we come to realize that what we were making a big deal of really wasn’t worth the time or energy.
-Well I have great news, after taking some time to read this blog, you’ll possess the knowledge to put an end to this unsuccessful way of thinking, leaving you feeling revitalized, confident, and ready to take on the world as a new you.
+I know I have, we’re all guilty of doing this at least once in our lives, and we all know how mentally draining this can be.
+After getting all worked up, we come to realize that what we were making a big deal of, really wasn’t worth the time or energy.
+Well I have great news, after taking some time to read this, you’ll possess the tools needed to put an end to this “unique” way of thinking, leaving you feeling revitalized, confident and ready to take on the world as a new you.

-A perfect example of mind thinking over heart thinking would be what happened to me a month ago.
-While I was at work playing a game similar to dodge ball with the kids I work with, my right arm was starting to feel a little sore from all the throwing I was doing in the game.
-Knowing that I’m rehabbing my arm back to strength, I should have known better that the reason why my arm was starting to feel a little sore was due to the amount of movement I used that day playing with the kids.
+A perfect example of mind thinking over heart thinking would be what happened to me a few months ago.
+While I was at work, playing a game similar to dodge ball with the kids, my right arm was starting to feel a little sore from all the throwing I was doing in the game.
+Knowing that I’m rehabilitating my arm back to full strength, I should have known that the reason why my arm was starting to feel a little sore was due to the amount of strain I placed on it, while playing with the kids.
 Instead, I let my mind get the best of me and trick me into believing that I may have re-injured my arm or aggravated it a bit.
-This led me to the rest of that day alongside the day after, being very paranoid and cautious about my arm to the point where I was icing it like I was injured, alongside asking my mom numerous times if I am going to be okay.
+This caused me to be very paranoid and cautious about my arm for the rest of the day alongside and into the day after.
+There even came a point where I was icing it like I was injured, alongside asking my Mom numerous times if I am going to be okay.
 Obviously I was.

-I laugh now looking back on how I handled that situation because, in my heart I knew I was totally fine but I was too stubborn and blinded by my mind to hear what my heart was telling me.
-As you can see, I allowed my mind to take a harmless and perfectly common rehabbing situation, turning it into a stressful two days for myself.
-This craziness that I caused on myself resulted in, frustrating my mom, lack of performance at work, changed my mood from positive to negative, and wasting two perfect days of my life that I’ll never get back because, I listened to my mind over my heart.
-So you see how important it is to think with the heart and not the mind.
+I laugh now looking back at how I handled that situation, because in my heart I knew I was totally fine but I was too stubborn and blinded by my mind to hear what my heart was telling me.
+As you can see, I allowed my mind to take a harmless and perfectly common healing situation, and turned it into a stressful two days for myself.
+This craziness that I caused for myself resulted in, frustrating my Mom, reduced performance at work, changed my mood from positive to negative and wasted two perfect days of my life that I’ll never get back, all because I listened to my mind over my heart.
+So you see how important it can be to think with our heart and not our mind.

-Our mind is just a place that records data and stores facts, that’s really the only purpose of the mind.
-Whereas the heart is the bodies’ life source, the heart feels, loves, knows, pumps blood throughout our veins, and most importantly houses our souls and God.
-I know listening to our hearts and not so much our minds is easier said than done, here are some ways you can apply heart thinking…
+Our mind is a place where we record data and stores facts, whereas the heart is the bodies life source, which feels, loves, knows, and most importantly houses our souls and God – its more than just something which pumps blood throughout our veins.
+I know listening to our hearts and not so much our minds is easier said than done, so I have shared some ways you can apply heart thinking in your days.

-Instead of acting so quickly to a situation with the mind as one normally would, simply step back, take a few moments for yourself, and really think and feel what your heart is telling you.
-By doing so, you’re simply keeping yourself in a calm state and letting your mind know that you’re taking your advice from the only one pure source in our bodies, our heart.
+Instead of acting so quickly to a situation with the mind, as one normally would, simply step back, take a few moments for yourself, and really feel what your heart is telling you.
+By doing so, you’re simply keeping yourself in a calm state and letting your mind know that you’re taking your advice from a truly pure source in our bodies, our heart.
 You will know when you’ve achieved this because there is a tranquil feeling you get throughout your entire body, especially in your heart.

-Funny enough, before writing this blog, I used the second technique I spoke about to make the proper decision in writing this blog now rather than postponing it for another day.
-Reason being, at that time my mind was set on playing video games whereas my heart was set on writing this blog.
-I’m happy that I chose to sit down and really think about this decision because, doing so has forced me to apply one of these two beneficial techniques, alongside helping you the reader attain this great trait.
+Funny enough, before writing this, I used the second technique I spoke about to make the proper decision to write now, rather than postponing it for another day.
+The reason being, at that time my mind was set on playing video games whereas my heart was set on writing.
+I’m happy that I chose to sit down and really think about this decision, because doing so has forced me to apply one of these two beneficial techniques, alongside helping you, the reader, apply it as well.

-Now that you own this great knowledge and understanding, you can now continuously grow into the person that you are meant to be, and finally put an end to mind thinking and replace it with heart thinking.
-Share this knowledge with those around you once you have a good grasp on one of the two techniques I shared.
-You can help a lot of people and save them the stress, frustration, anger, and unnecessary sadness that come with listening to the mind over the heart.
-They’ll thank you so much for the help you’ve provided them with.
-Helping others conquer this type of thinking is also another great way to apply what you’ve learned here, resulting in a happier healthier you, and creating a more enjoyable life for those around you.
+Now that you own these new tools, you can continuously grow into the person that you are meant to be and finally put an end to mind thinking and replace it with heart thinking – and even a wholesome combination of the two.
+Feel free to share these tools with those around you once you have a good grasp on one of the two techniques mentioned.
+Helping others conquer this type of thinking is also another great way to apply what you’ve learned here, resulting in a happier, healthier you, and creating a more enjoyable life for those around you.

 People mistakenly assume that their thinking is done by their head; it is actually done by the heart which first dictates the conclusion, then commands the head to provide the reasoning that will defend it.